MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 There are two options to delete an npm package from your feed:

-1. **Deprecate:** when you deprecate a package version, a warning message is added to the package's metadata.
+- **Deprecate**: When you deprecate a package version, a warning message is added to the package's metadata.
 Azure Artifacts and most npm clients will display the warning message whenever the package is viewed or installed.
-2. **Unpublish:** Unpublishing a package version makes it unavailable to install.
-Unpublished packages can be restored from the Recycle Bin within 30 days of deletion, after which the package will be permanently deleted.
+- **Unpublish**: Unpublishing a package version makes it unavailable to install.
+Unpublished packages can be restored from the Recycle Bin within 30 days of deletion.
+After that, the package will be permanently deleted.

 In Azure Artifacts, packages are immutable.
 When you publish a package to your feed, its version number will be reserved permanently.
-You cannot upload a new package with that same version number even if you delete it from your feed.
+You can't upload a new package with that same version number, even if you delete it from your feed.

 > [!NOTE]
 > You must be a **Contributor** to deprecate a package and an **Owner** to unpublish it.